programinglive/zettly/docs/reference/FOCUS_FEATURE.md

 - **Greeting**: Dynamic greeting based on time of day (Good morning/afternoon/evening)
 - **Set Focus**: Create a new focus with title and optional description
 - **Track Focus**: View current active focus on the dashboard
+- **Edit Focus**: Update the title and description of an active focus
 - **Complete Focus**: Mark focus as completed
 - **Delete Focus**: Remove a focus item
 - **Focus History**: View past foci with captured title, description, and completion reason